-The trail is as chronologically logical as possible but can be visited in reverse order.
+The trail is as chronologically logical as possible but can be visited in reverse order, or any order – or simply one location at a time when you fancy it.
 Overall this is a seven day itinerary but it is organised in 4 themes so that it can be broken down into one or two day trips.
 These incorporate all the major Dark Age sites of the 5th, 6th and early 7th centuries in the area.
 Don’t feel you have to visit every site.
 The gazetteer and this website give you a good idea of what there is to see.

 The first section looks at the coming and spread of Christianity (sites 2,3,6,8 & 9) and the colonisation of Galloway by the powerful Briton chiefdom of Rheged. (sites 1,4,5 & 7) until it fell to the Angle conquest early in the 6th century.

 The second section is the story of Merlin (sites 10-19) starting with his early years training as a Shaman and conducting pagan celebrations on the shores of the Solway.
 Of royal blood he lived in luxury and comfort at Liddel’s Strength until the genocide of his clan forced him into exile.
 As an outlaw, he spent a decade hiding in cave shelter in the Moffat Hills before finally rejecting a chance of rehabilitation and being assassinated on the banks of the Tweed.